Beauvais

-Beauvais (/boʊˈveɪ/ boh-VAY, [bovɛ]; Bieuvais) is a city and commune in northern France, and prefecture of the Oise département, in the Hauts-de-France region, 75 km north of Paris.
+Beauvais (/boʊˈveɪ/ boh-VAY, [bovɛ]; Bieuvais) is a town and commune in northern France, and prefecture of the Oise département, in the Hauts-de-France region, 75 km north of Paris.

-The commune of Beauvais had a population of 56,020 as of 2016, making it the most populous city in the Oise department, and third most-populous in Picardy.
+The commune of Beauvais had a population of 56,020 as of 2016, making it the most populous town in the Oise department, and serves Paris through Paris Beauvais airport.
 Together with its suburbs and satellite towns, the metropolitan area of Beauvais has a population of 128,020.

 The region around Beauvais is called the Beauvaisis.

 History

 Beauvais was known to the Romans by the Gallo-Roman name of Caesaromagus (magos is Common Celtic for "field").
 The post-Renaissance Latin rendering is Bellovacum from the Belgic tribe the Bellovaci, whose capital it was.
-In the ninth century it became a county (comté), which about 1013 passed to the bishops of Beauvais, who became peers of France from the twelfth century.
-At the coronations of kings the Bishop of Beauvais wore the royal mantle and went, with the Bishop of Langres, to raise the king from his throne to present him to the people.
+In the ninth century, it became a county (comté), which about 1013 passed to the bishops of Beauvais, who became peers of France from the twelfth century.
+At the coronations of kings, the Bishop of Beauvais wore the royal mantle and went, with the Bishop of Langres, to raise the king from his throne to present him to the people.

 De Bello Gallico II 13 reports that as Julius Caesar was approaching a fortified town called Bratuspantium in the land of the Bellovaci, its inhabitants surrendered to him when he was about 5 Roman miles away.
 Its name is Gaulish for "place where judgements are made", from *bratu-spantion.
 Some say that Bratuspantium is Beauvais.
-Others theorize that it is Vendeuil-Caply or Bailleul sur Thérain.
+Others theorise that it is Vendeuil-Caply or Bailleul sur Thérain.

 From 1004 to 1037, the Count of Beauvais was Odo II, Count of Blois.

 In a charter dated 1056/1060, Eudo of Brittany granted land "in pago Belvacensi" (Beauvais, Picardy) to the Abbey of Angers Saint-Aubin (see Albinus of Angers).

 In 1346, the town had to defend itself against the English, who again besieged it in 1433.
-The siege which it endured in 1472 at the hands of the Duke of Burgundy was rendered famous by the heroism of the town's women, under the leadership of Jeanne Hachette, whose memory is still celebrated by a procession on 27 June (the feast of Sainte Angadrême), during which women take precedence over men.
+The siege that it endured in 1472 at the hands of the Duke of Burgundy was rendered famous by the heroism of the town's women, under the leadership of Jeanne Hachette, whose memory is still celebrated by a procession on 27 June (the feast of Sainte Angadrême), during which women take precedence over men.

-An interesting hoard of coins from the High Middle Ages became known as the Beauvais Hoard, because some of the English and European coins found with the lot were from the French abbey located in Beauvais.
+A significant hoard of coins from the High Middle Ages became known as the Beauvais Hoard because some of the English and European coins found with the lot were from the French abbey located in Beauvais.
 The hoard, which contained a variety of rare and extremely rare Anglo-Norman pennies, English and foreign coins, was reputed to have been found in or near Paris.

 Beauvais was extensively damaged during World War I, and again in World War II during the German advance on Paris in June 1940.
-Much of the older part of the city was all but destroyed, and the cathedral badly damaged before being liberated by British forces on 30 August 1944.
+Much of the older part of the city was all but destroyed, and the cathedral was badly damaged before being liberated by British forces on 30 August 1944.

+Beauvais experienced significant rioting during the Nahel Merzouk protests in 2023.